glasnt/talks/2019_10_PyGotham.podium/slides.md

 ???

+WSGI is an acronym for

-the web server gateway interface is a python standard for web servers
+the web server gateway interface

+and is python standard for web servers

+---

+class: title
+# What is WSGI?

+???

+WSGI is a standard interface for python applications to talk to a webserver.

+The standard was proposed back in 2003 as PEP-333, as a prompt to standardaise the interface between web servers and python web frameworks.

 ---
 class: middle, center, image
 ![Image](images/wsgi_00.png)